 Surviving the retirement risk zone with guaranteed income products

-The retirement risk zone is the critical period leading into and just after retirement.
+The retirement risk zone is the critical period leading to and just after retirement.
 Some have said it is the five years before retirement and the five years after retirement.

 The retirement risk zone should be important to retirees because short-term portfolio losses due to markets during this time can have significant long-term effects on the longevity of the portfolio.